 OVERVIEW: The Haven Foundation awards grants to writers, audio readers and other freelance artists in need.
 The foundation prioritizes those suffering from chronic illness, medical emergencies or catastrophic events.

-IP TAKE: Grantseekers should expect a good deal of competition for Haven funds as these grants have few restrictions.
+IP TAKE: Grantseekers should expect competition for Haven funds as these grants have few restrictions.
 However, applicants must pay close attention to income requirements and the supporting documentation—this is not a grant for hobbyists.

 PROFILE: In 1999, author Stephen King was hit by a car and nearly died.
 King spent 10 months in recovery before he was able to return to work.
 During that time, he realized that many writers, audio readers and freelancers don’t have an emergency fund or financial cushion to fall back on should they suffer from a chronic illness, injury, medical emergency or catastrophic event.
 This led him to establish the Haven Foundation in 2006.